MohammedZweiri/AMLS_2024_2025_SN18041534/README.md

 ## Important note before the procedure.
 1. `main.py` has two arguments set.
    - `task`, which the user can define what tasks they wish to run.
 You can run either A using `-t task_a` argument, or B using `-t task_b` or both by providing no input.
 If no input was provided, then the default is set to `all`, which runs both tasks consecutively.
    - `decision`, which the user can define how to run the models.
-You can either run on the training, validation and test dataset (training the model from scratch) using `-d train` or test the model using test dataset by adding no input.
+You can either run on the training, validation and test dataset (training the model from scratch) using `-d train` or test the loaded model using test dataset by adding no input.
 The default is set to `test`.
 2. `Datasets` folder does not exist in the repository.
 However, running the `main.py` script runs through creating that folder and then adding data into it shortly.